korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 16. Occupant → seatPosition → xsd <br />
     * `Occupant SubClassOf seatPosition exactly 1 xsd:string` <br />
         Every occupant must have exactly one associated seat position.
+    * `Occupant SubClassOf seatPosition only xsd:string` <br />
+        Every occupant may have seat position, if it does it must be of type string.

 17. Occupant → safetyRestraintUsed → xsd <br />
     * `Occupant SubClassOf safetyRestraintUsed exactly 1 xsd:string` <br />
         Every occupant must have exactly one associated safety restraint used.
+    * `Occupant SubClassOf safetyRestraintUsed only xsd:string` <br />
+        Every occupant may have safety restraint used, if it does, it must be of type string.

 18. Occupant → hasAirbagDeployed → xsd <br />
     * `Occupant SubClassOf hasAirbagDeployed exactly 1 xsd:boolean` <br />
         Every occupant must have exactly one associated boolean value indicating whether an airbag was deployed.
+    * `Occupant SubClassOf hasAirbagDeployed only xsd:boolean` <br />
+        Every occupant may have airbagDeployed, if they do, it must be of type boolean.

 19. Driver → Occupant <br />
     * `Driver SubClassOf Occupant` <br />